-He left medicine in 1886 to pursue his other interests which included real estate and business.
-It was during this time that he purchased property in the Old Market.
-That included homes for his pharmaceutical company, Mercer Chemical Company, at 1112 Howard Street and the Mercer Hotel at the corner of 12th and Howard.
-He also found time to form a realty company, Mercer Management.
+Dr. Mercer left medicine in 1886 to pursue other interests, including real estate and business.
+During this time, he purchased property in the old produce hub (Old Market), including buildings for his pharmaceutical company, Mercer Chemical Company, at 1112 Howard Street, and the Mercer Hotel at the corner of 12th and Howard.
+He also formed a real estate firm known as Mercer Management.

-He turned his sights toward turning farmland in the area of 40th and Cuming Streets to the Walnut Hill neighborhood starting in 1885.
-Named after his hometown, was successful in getting 75 families to quickly purchase property by running his streetcar lines from the Omaha Street Railway Company of which he was the founder to the neighborhood in order to provide easy access downtown.
+Beginning in 1885, he turned his attention to developing farmland near 40th and Cuming Streets into what would become the Walnut Hill neighborhood.
+Named after his hometown, the development was successful in attracting 75 families in short order.
+Much of that success came from Mercer running streetcar lines from the Omaha Street Railway Company—of which he was the founder—directly to the neighborhood, providing easy access downtown.

-He held onto 3 ½ acres of land for himself where he decided to build a new home for he and his family which included his wife Elizabeth Hulst, sons George and Nelson as and daughter Caroline.
-He hired prominent architect Sidney Smith to design the 23-room Queen Anne-style mansion that would serve as the crown jewel of the new suburb at 3920 Cuming Street.
-Set back from the street, it was built atop a large hill while also being surrounded by trees and shrubs.
-Its location offered great views of the developing neighborhood to the north, farmland to the west, and the growing city to the south and east.
+He retained 3½ acres of land for himself, where he decided to build a new home for himself and his family, including his wife, Elizabeth Hulst; sons George and Nelson; and daughter Caroline.
+He hired prominent architect Sidney Smith to design a 23-room Queen Anne–style mansion that would serve as the crown jewel of the new suburb at 3920 Cuming Street.
+Set back from the road, the home was built atop a large hill and surrounded by trees and shrubs.
+Its location offered sweeping views of the developing neighborhood to the north, farmland to the west, and the growing city to the south and east.

-The Mercer mansion offered every modern convenience including lighting provided by a private on-site gas plant in addition to cold storage in an underground ice house that held blocks of ice chopped from the nearby reservoir.
-Perhaps the most notable feature of the house itself was the three-story square tower that rose from above the southern entrance.
+The Mercer mansion featured every modern convenience, including lighting provided by a private on-site gas plant and cold storage in an underground icehouses that held blocks of ice cut from a nearby reservoir.
+Perhaps the most notable architectural feature was the three-story square tower rising above the southern entrance.

-Samuel Mercer remained in the house until his death in 1907 at the age of 66 – Caroline had passed away a few months earlier.
-For the next dozen or so years, the house seems to have been occupied by various individuals.
+Dr. Mercer remained in the house until his death in 1907 at the age of 66.
+His daughter Caroline had passed away just a few months earlier.
+For the next dozen or so years, the house appears to have been occupied by various individuals.
 In 1920, however, it was subdivided into apartments.
-At that time, attempts to modernize it resulted in its losing some of its original features including its gingerbread trim and its porches.
-There was also an addition built onto the house.
-The end result was seven apartments each with its own fireplace.
-By 1942 the apartments were renting for $50 to $150 per month.
+Attempts to modernize the building resulted in the loss of several original features, including its gingerbread trim and porches, and an addition was constructed.
+The final configuration included seven apartments, each with its own fireplace.
+By 1942, rents ranged from $50 to $150 per month.

 Photo inside Mercer Mansion courtesy of Mark Volenec on Facebook.

-Dr. Mercer’s grandson and Nelson’s son also named Sam was now in 40’s and became the heir to the Mercer family’s extensive real estate holdings which included the buildings in the Old Market and the mansion-turned-apartments.
-Sam was born in London and while he never lived in Omaha permanently, he had dedicated himself to preserving the old warehouses.
-That led to his real estate company, Mercer Management, purchasing many of the structures to prevent them from being demolished.
+Dr. Mercer’s grandson—and Nelson’s son—also named Sam, was now in his 40s and became the heir to the Mercer family’s extensive real estate holdings, which included both the Old Market buildings and the mansion-turned-apartments.
+Born in London, Sam never lived in Omaha permanently, but he dedicated himself to preserving the city’s historic warehouse district.
+Through his real estate company, Mercer Management, he purchased many structures to prevent their demolition.

-By the early 1970s he had considered selling the apartment complex which had become a financial liability.
-He even offered to donate to the Douglas County Historical Society and the Med Center both of which declined due to the cost in renovating the building.
-At one point there was a proposal to demolish it and build a Safeway on the property.
-With no takers, the family continued to hold onto the property and succeeded in getting it listed on the National Register of Historic Places in 1976.
+By the early 1970s, Sam had considered selling the apartment complex, which had become a financial liability.
+He even offered to donate it to both the Douglas County Historical Society and the Medical Center, but each declined due to the high cost of renovation.
+At one point, there was even a proposal to demolish the building and construct a Safeway on the site.
+With no viable alternatives, the family retained ownership and successfully secured placement on the National Register of Historic Places in 1976.

-Like the Old Market buildings which are managed by Sam’s son, Mark, the mansion turned apartment complex remains in the family with the assessor showing it being owned by nephew, Nicholas Bonham-Carter.
+Like the Old Market buildings managed by Sam’s son Mark, the mansion—now an apartment complex—remains in the family, with the assessor listing it as owned by his nephew, Nicholas Bonham-Carter.

 Omaha Exploration is sponsored by @Rockbrook Mortgage Inc.